 You see, the doctrine of justification is facing a major threat and that threat has been ushered into broader Christianity via a mutant doctrine of imputation.
 This mutated doctrine of imputation begins on firm biblical footing when it teaches that Christ vicariously bore the punishment for our sin on the Cross.
 But it moves into an area completely without biblical support, when in the view of those who hold to the doctrine of the imputation of active obedience, Christ’s act of sacrifice was not enough to make us righteous before God and that the imputation of Christ’s life of obedience is also necessary for justification.

 This lack of precision and flip flopping between “righteousness of Christ” and the idea of active obedience only serves to muddy the water and unfairly paint opponents with a broad brush.
 There is a difference between a denial of the imputation of Christ’s righteousness and the denial of the imputation of the active obedience of Christ.
 Piper and many others do not make that difference clear, but instead subtly meld the two together as though they are the same or symbiotic partners of each other.
 Eventually, those who deny the imputation of the active obedience of Christ are seen as deniers of the imputation of Christ’s righteousness.
-Denver Reformed Church is the former, but not the latter.
+Christ Covenant Church is the former, but not the latter.